 Through certain of our subsidiaries, we entered into two credit facilities with Rocky Mountain Bank to finance in part (i) the construction of airplane hangars on September 30, 2019 and (ii) the purchase of four Quest Kodiak aircraft on February 3, 2020.
 In connection with such credit facilities, we also entered into various term loan and other long-term debt agreements which contain certain financial covenants, including, that we maintain (i) a debt service coverage ratio that exceeds 1.25x (generally calculated as the ratio of the net operating income over the debt service payments made or as the ratio of adjusted EBITDA over the aggregate amount of interest and principal payments, in each case, as determined in the applicable agreement) and (ii) certain senior leverage ratios that do not exceed 7.00x through the third quarter of 2024, 6.00x through the third quarter of 2025, or 5.00x thereafter (generally calculated as the ratio of the senior funded debt over EBITDA, as determined in the applicable agreement).
-We were not considered in violation of the debt service coverage ratio and the senior leverage ratio requirements as of March 31, 2023.
+We were not considered in violation of the debt service coverage ratio requirement as of June 30, 2023.
+We were considered in violation of the senior leverage ratio requirement as of June 30, 2023.
+The calculation for this RMB covenant based on quarterly financials is a violation for only June 30, 2023.
+The acceleration of the obligation has been waived for the most recent quarter.